groupcash/core/README.md

 ### Backer

 Value-creating entities become backers by making delivery promises.
-These promises are most probably never demanded so selling these promises is a source of capital for the backers which can be invested.
-Since they receive this loan by a large number of people, the result a kind of crowd-funding.
+Some of them are probably never demanded so selling these promises is a source of capital for the backers which can be invested.
+Since they receive this loan by a large number of people, it can be compared to crowd-funding.
 Backers can also gain a margin when buying back their promises.

 A backer also has an incentive to prevent double-spending since that would increase the demandable deliveries without receiving compensation.
-This is done by "validating" a transferred coin.
+This is done by "validating" a transference.

 ### Regulator